 Lifestyle changes mean modifying things we have control over.
 It involves factors that may bring on symptoms or make them worse, such as dietary changes or changes in daily routine.
-While diet does not cause GERD, reflux and its most frequent complaint of heartburn can be aggravated by foods.
+While diet does not cause gastroesophageal reflux disease (GERD), reflux and its most frequent complaint of heartburn can be aggravated by foods.
 Certain medications can aggravate symptoms.
 Disclose the use of any medications to your physician.

 Heartburn is the burning sensation in the chest behind the breastbone that we feel when stomach acid refluxes back into the esophagus (food tube).
 If you have this symptom, there are a number of things that you may be doing that brings it on and some things you can do to help prevent it.

 Gravity plays an important role in controlling reflux.
 Those of us who have a less than perfect lower esophageal sphincter (LES) find that if we lie down after a large meal, food comes back into the esophagus and heartburn occurs.
 If you experience heartburn, think whether it occurs after meals, when you lie in bed at night, or if you take a nap after a meal.
 Maintaining an upright posture until the meal is digested may prevent the heartburn.
 If heartburn occurs regularly at night, consider raising the head of the bed or inserting a triangular wedge to keep your esophagus above the stomach.
 Avoid exertion after a meal.
 It contracts the abdominal muscles and forces food through a weakened sphincter.
 This is especially true of tasks that require bending such as lifting or cleaning the floor.

 Tip: Don't lie down within 3 hours of eating.
 That's when acid production is at its peak, so plan early dinners and avoid bedtime snacks.